-Thanks to a flood of recent changes, though, now is a better time to go than ever before.
+Thanks to a flood of recent changes, though, now is a better time for a city break to Rome than ever before.

 A new mayor (and new approach) mean the city is starting to clean up its act — quite literally: both the Trevi Fountain and Colosseum are under multimillion-euro restorations, while the scaffolding has been taken off of other once-grotesquely-dirty gems, such as the 2,000-year-old Pyramid, to reveal a sparkling surface.

 Meanwhile, Rome is becoming a trendier city, with the opening of a top-notch new restaurant, hotel, boutique or bar seemingly every week.

 But don’t worry: the old Rome, with its trattorias and chaotic corners, traditional artisans and colourful graffiti, still remains.
 And luckily, it’s a city that still can be done on a budget — with the plunging euro, perhaps now more than ever, writes Rome insider, Amanda Ruggeri.

 The lovely Maison Giulia couldn’t be in a better — or typically more expensive — location.
 It’s on the Via Giulia, one of Rome’s loveliest, most historic streets, just a short walk to Campo dei Fiori and Piazza Navona.
 Expect wood-beamed ceilings and antique furniture along with modern amenities, like free wi-fi and 24-hour room service.

 Although people usually think of the area around the Termini train station when it comes to budget accommodation, there’s another neighbourhood in Rome with plenty of cheap options, and that feels far less gritty: Prati, near the Vatican.